rpy2/rpy2/doc/source/overview.rst

 Acknowledgements
 ----------------

-Acknowledgements go to:
+Acknowledgements go to (alphabetical order):

-Walter Moreira, and Gregory Warnes
-    For the original RPy and its maintainance through the years.

 Alexander Belopolsky.
     His code contribution of an alternative RPy is acknowledged.
     I have found great inspiration in reading that code.

-JRI
-    The Java-R Interface, and its authors, as answers to some of the implementation questions were found there.

 Contributors
     The help of people, donating time, ideas or software patches is much appreciated.
     Their names can be found in this documentation (mostly around the section Changes).

+JRI
+    The Java-R Interface, and its authors, as at several occasions its code was the most practical source of documentation regarding how to embed R.

+Nathaniel Smith
+    Great patches, challenging and pertinent comments.

+Walter Moreira, and Gregory Warnes
+    For the original RPy and its maintainance through the years.